hemzaz/get-kube/README.md

 ### Setup

 - **AWS Account**: Ensure you have an AWS account and are authenticated.
-This is necessary for fetching tokens from EKS and EC2-hosted Kubernetes clusters.
 - **SSH Private key**: Ensure you have SSH Private key for your instances.
-This is necessary for fetching tokens from EC2-hosted Kubernetes clusters.

 - **Environment Variables**: Set up the following environment variables:
   - `AWS_ACCESS_KEY_ID`: Your AWS access key.
   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key.